David Shoebridge: Council politics

-State politics
+State politics (2010–2022)

 He became a member of the Legislative Council in September 2010 after Sylvia Hale resigned from the Legislative Council.
 He was elected as a member of the Legislative Council at the 2011 state election after being preselected to the first position on the Greens' ticket.

 Shoebridge was the Chair of NSW Parliament's Public Accountability Committee, the Deputy Chair of the Portfolio Committee No. 5 – Legal Affairs, the Deputy Chair of the Select Committee on the High Level of First Nations People in Custody and Oversight and Review of Deaths in Custody, the Deputy Chair of the Select Committee on the Government's management of the Powerhouse Museum and other museums and cultural projects in New South Wales, a member of the Committee on Children and Young People, a member of the Portfolio Committee No. 3 – Education, a member of the Standing Committee on Law and Justice, a member of the Selection of Bills Committee and a member of the Select Committee on the impact of technological and other change on the future of work and workers in New South Wales.

 Shoebridge has worked with victims of child sexual abuse.
 In September 2012 at a public meeting in Newcastle, Shoebridge joined journalist Joanne McCarthy and police whistleblower Peter Fox to call for a Royal Commission into sexual abuse by the Catholic Church and other institutions.
 A Royal Commission into Institutional Responses to Child Sexual Abuse was established in January 2013.
 Shoebridge has also introduced legislation in Parliament to overturn the Ellis defence, remove the statute of limitations and reform sentencing procedures related to child sex abuse.

 On 2 June 2011, Shoebridge took the record for the longest speech in the NSW Legislative Council – while talking continuously for over five hours and 58 minutes against NSW government legislation that affected public sector wages and conditions.
 In 2012, Shoebridge advocated against proposed changes to workers' rights – as the NSW government made changes to the workers compensation system.
 Accompanied by the first general strike by fire-fighters since 1956, Shoebridge helped secure amendments to the legislation meaning that fire-fighters and paramedics retained the same cover as police officers.